Last Updated on by

 - Electric saws are safer to operate – Gas powered chainsaws frequently give kickbacks (when a blade tip collides with an object that forces the machine to kick back at its operator)

-- Electric model are much less noisy – They can be operated at any time of the day and in any neighborhood, including those with noise ordinances
+- Electric models are quieter – They can be operated at any time of the day and in any neighborhood, including those with noise ordinances

 - An electric chainsaw can be stored anywhere, and frequently comes with a convenient transport and storage case – In contrast, a gas chainsaw must be stored very carefully.
 Fuel is flammable, so it can’t be stored anywhere where there might be a danger of fire.
 Users must remove all the oil and gas from the machine before storing it, and if the chainsaw is being stored for longer than 30 days, the operator will need to remove the spark plug